charlesxucheng/aws-study-notes/vpc.md

 For both IPv4 and IPv6, the first four IP addresses and the last IP address in each subnet CIDR block are not available for your use.

+Security groups vs Network ACLs:
-Security groups control inbound and outbound traffic for your instances, and network ACLs control inbound and outbound traffic for your subnets.
-Each subnet must be associated with a network ACL.
+* Security groups control inbound and outbound traffic for your instances, and network ACLs control inbound and outbound traffic for your subnets.
+* Security groups are stateful and network ACLs are stateless.
+* The most specific (smallest target CIDR range) security group will be used.
+The matching network ACL with the lowest number will be used.
+* Each subnet must be associated with a network ACL.

 With AWS Resource Access Manager, the owner of a prefix list can share a prefix list.